Following are some simple guidelines and expectations that will help everyone enjoy their visit.

 There are many things to see and do.
 Groups may want to move to another activity rather than wait in lines.
 Always stay together as a group.

-Horse-drawn wagon rides are the only part of the day scheduled.
+Horse-drawn wagon rides are the only part of the day scheduled, so arriving on time is important.
+Wagon scheduling is tight, attendees need to follow that schedule and work around it.
+Showing up late might mean missing the wagon ride.
 When you arrive, families can come together to get their tickets, but we would like one representative from schools to come pick up the tickets and pay.
 Please distribute the tickets to chaperones–they should have a ticket for each student and adult.
 The chaperone can then bring their group to get a time assigned for the wagon ride for their own group.
 The wagon holds approx. 18, depending on the size of the children!

 Chaperones are asked to assist with hands-on activities and games (tug-of-war, board games, sack races).